Original War: Gameplay

-Original War is an RTS: the player builds a base, finds resources, builds vehicles, and destroys the enemy.
+Original War is an RTS: the player constructs a base, finds resources, builds vehicles, and destroys the enemy.
 Its distinguishing feature is the way the game mechanics reflect the backstory's scarcity of resources and isolation.

 It is not possible to train new men.
 Moreover, the same units who fight are needed for resource gathering and the bases' functions.
-Production facilities, research labs, vehicles and base defenses are all useless unmanned.
+Production facilities, research labs, vehicles and base defenses are all useless when unmanned.
 The local apemen can be trained to do simple tasks, and with the right research it is possible to use remote control and AIs, but all are generally worse in combat than humans.
 Losses in personnel are otherwise irreplaceable.

 Units do not fight to the end.
 Critical damage causes humans and apemen to collapse, and vehicles and buildings to eject their occupants and catch fire.
 They can be saved if they are healed or repaired before they bleed out or explode, respectively.
-Units give lower priority to incapacitated targets, and the player's units will not attack them unless ordered to.
-Vehicles without drivers belong to no one, so hijacking is easy and even desirable.
+Vehicles without drivers belong to nobody, so hijacking is easy and even desirable.

 Original War is "almost as much an RPG as a RTS".
 Each human or apeman unit has its own name and portrait, speed, firepower and defense scores, and experience levels in each of the game's four classes.
 Humans can change class (or "kit") in seconds by ducking into an appropriate building.
 Soldiers deal and withstand much more damage, can crawl, and receive huge bonuses while in emplacements.
 Engineers can haul resources, initiate the construction of new buildings, and repair and dismantle buildings.
 Mechanics can construct and repair vehicles, and receive equally huge bonuses while driving them.
 Scientists are researchers, healers, and apeman tamers.
 Units gain XP and level up in a skill by performing actions associated with the skill.
 XP gain is faster for units with the associated kit.